ventus-ag/docs/_docs/coretasks/Deployment.md

         ports:
         - containerPort: 80
 ```
-Save this file with name like deployment.yaml and run command
+Save this file with name like deployment.yaml and run command:
 ```sh
 kubectl create -f deployment.yaml
 ```